History of Moldova in Timeline

 2022: Increase in Foreign Visitors

-February 2023: Russia Cancels Decree Underpinning Moldova's Sovereignty
+February 2023: Russia Cancels Decree on Moldova's Sovereignty

 In February 2023, Russia canceled a 2012 decree underpinning Moldova's sovereignty.

-On February 2, 2023, Moldova passed a law introducing criminal penalties for separatism, including prison terms, as well as penalties for financing and inciting separatism, plotting against Moldova, and stealing information.
+On 2 February 2023, Moldova passed a law introducing criminal penalties for separatism, including prison terms, and also covers penalties for financing and inciting separatism, plotting against Moldova, and collecting information that could harm the country's sovereignty.

-March 2023: Memorandum on enhancing Moldova's security sector
+March 2023: Memorandum on Enhancing Moldova's Security Sector Resilience

 April 2023: EU Partnership Mission in Moldova

-On April 24, 2023, the European Union created a Partnership Mission in Moldova through its Common Security and Defence Policy.
-This mission aims to support the Moldovan government in countering hybrid threats resulting from the 2022 Russian invasion of Ukraine.
+On April 24, 2023, the European Union established a Partnership Mission in Moldova through its Common Security and Defence Policy, aiming to support the Moldovan government in countering hybrid threats following the 2022 Russian invasion of Ukraine.

-In May 2023, the Moldovan government suspended its participation in the Commonwealth of Independent States.
+In May 2023, the Moldovan government announced the immediate suspension of its participation in the Commonwealth of Independent States.

-In June 2023, Poland sent a transport of military equipment worth €8 million to the Moldovan police to increase the country's internal security.
+In June 2023, Poland sent military equipment worth €8 million, including drones, laptops, explosive ordnance disposal equipment, and ultrasound equipment, to the Moldovan police to increase the country's internal security.

-On June 18, 2023, some 500 LGBT activists and supporters held a Pride parade in Chișinău, which for the first time needed no heavy police cordons.
+On 18 June 2023, approximately 500 LGBT activists and supporters held a Pride parade in Chișinău, requiring no heavy police cordons for protection, a first in the city.

 June 2023: End of Russian Gas Imports